ArseniyX/flagswitch-react/README.md

 Check out the [examples](https://github.com/arseniyx/flagswitch-react/tree/main/examples) folder for more usage examples.

+## Coming Soon

+-   Support for Webpack
+-   Dynamic fetching of feature flags
+-   Support for multiple feature versions with name_version_metadata pattern

 ## Contributing

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request.